UnknownRori/UnknownRori-PHP/README.md

 ### First Step

-The entry point for all request to Rori-PHP Application is in public/index.php, this file does not have a lot of code, but rather loading starting point for framework. file will load server.php, and the server.php will load composer autoload.php and bootstrap.php in app and `Core` directory.
+The entry point for all request to Rori-PHP Application is in public/index.php, this file does not contain a lot of code, but rather loading a starting point for framework. this file will load server.php to load composer, autoload.php and bootstrap.php in `app`, `core` and `vendor` directory.

 ### Kernel